-There are risks associated with the construction and operation of mines power, materials, supplies and currency fluctuations; and potential opposition from non-governmental organizations or affected communities.
+There are risks associated with the construction and operation of mines

+The construction of mining operations is subject to a number of risks, including, but not limited to: the availability and delivery of critical equipment; the hiring of key personnel for construction, commissioning and operations; delays associated with contractors; budget overruns due to changes in the cost of fuel, power, materials, supplies and currency fluctuations; and potential opposition from non-governmental organizations or affected communities.
 It is common in new mining operations to experience unexpected costs, problems and delays during construction, development and mine start-up, often due to circumstances beyond the owner's control.
 In addition, delays in the commencement of mineral production often occur.
 Accordingly, the Company cannot provide assurance that its activities will result in profitable mining operations at its current or future development projects.